s-l-vanbrunschot/mags_phylogenomics/README.md

 # mags_phylogenomics
-Custom scripts and pipeline for recovery and phylogenomic analysis of metagenome-assembled genomes (MAGs)
+Custom scripts and pipeline for the recovery and phylogenomic analysis of metagenome-assembled genomes (MAGs)